CeciliaSwe/portfolio-5th/README.md

 19. To get your app name from Heroku, enter the following command in the terminal: heroku apps
 20. To set the Heroku remote: Enter the following command in the terminal: heroku git:remote -a <app_name>
 21. Add and commit any changes to your code, if applicable.
 22. Push to both GitHub and Heroku
 For GitHub: Enter the following command in the terminal: git push origin main For Heroku: Enter the following command in the terminal: git push heroku main

-23. Click the button "View"

 ### Final Deployment